Exploring Sapa, Vietnam: 10 Best Things to Do in 2024 for Travelers

 Go to Sapa for an authentic experience!

-• ID and Licenses: Bring your ID card for hotel check-ins and a driver's license if you plan to rent a motorbike.
+• ID and Licenses: Bring ID for check-ins and a driver’s license for motorbike rentals.

-• Personal Items: Pack sunglasses, masks, towels, and gloves for protection against the elements.
+• Personal Items: Sunglasses, masks, towels, and gloves are recommended.

 • Lao Cai Police: 020 3869103